 Kodoji, or Ancient Ground Temple, is SZC’s retreat centre in the Upper Macdonald Valley, about two hours north-west of Sydney, via St Albans.
 Kodoji sits in a beautiful valley called Gorricks Run, surrounded by high sandstone cliffs and deep wilderness.
 Sesshin is an opportunity to deepen into stillness, restore your inter- connection and place in the web of life, to build resilience, to see with new eyes, to realise and practice the way of peace and embody this in our world.

-Sesshin flyer here
+Sesshin flyer and interactive application form here

 Sesshin affords a unique opportunity to deepen and broaden practice.
 It’s an adventure too!
 Who ever knows what will manifest in the Dharma realms?
 Having said that, we can know that there’ll be lots of zazen (“the dharma gate of great ease and joy” as memorably described by Dogen), that feet will walk inside and outside the dojo, that meals will be savoured with focussed attention, that regular interviews and teisho will be on offer, that the beauty and power of Kodoji will hold and inspire us all.

 Please plan to arrive at Kodoji by 2pm, or earlier!
 There’s plenty to be done in the way of setting up, putting food away, preparing for supper and organising one’s own tent or sleeping situation.